Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Introduction

 \subsection{Outline}

+from the geometry of grain boundary networks, a well-posedness analysis of the limiting kinetic equtions, and simulations which compare several previous kinetic models.
 This article is organized into three inter-related, but loosely dependent parts: \begin{enumerate} \item A general framework and well-posedness analysis for formal kinetic limits of a class of piecewise deterministic Markov processes related to grain boundary coarsening (Section \ref{sec:model}, Appendices \ref{app:pdmpexplain} and \ref{sec:wp}). \item Derivation of new stochastic and kinetic models for grain boundary coarsening from topological rules (Sections \ref{sec:tops}-\ref{sec:tunableparam}).\item Simulation of stochastic particle models that correspond to both new and existing kinetic models, with comparison to direct numerical simulations of a level set method (Section \ref{sec:results}). \end{enumerate} In technical terms, the first part of this paper is most closely tied to fluid-limits in queuing theory and the theory of piecewise-deterministic Markov processes.
 It can be viewed as a demonstration of the utility of these methods for cellular networks.
 The stochastic process studied here, an $M$-species PDMP model, is a general model for particles that drift on the positive real line and mutate between several species.
 An interesting feature of this model is the set of mutation times, which are caused by particles reaching the origin.
 From the perspective of maps on surfaces, this corresponds to a face or edge collapsing to a point, and immediately changing its topology to satisfy the Herring conditions.
 Each mutation, from predetermined model parameters, induces randomness on particle positions, and thus makes mutation times random.
 Understanding the behavior of the system as a whole largely depends on describing the cumulative number of mutations, a `natural clock' for the system.
 The interplay between mutation and empirical particle densities was rigorously studied in \cite{klobusicky2017concentration} with a minimal example, where authors JK and GM viewed the problem as an instance of a diminishing urn, and provided exponential concentration inequalities for the convergence of the particle model to its hydrodynamic limit.

 While the first part focuses on the evolution of area statistics, with topological restrictions arising only in the description of boundary fluxes, the second part of this paper is devoted to a study of the `topological skeleton' of grain boundary evolution.
 The analysis of annihilation and creation of grains is examined using the theory of maps on compact surfaces.
 These ideas are used to define a Markov chain on the space of trivalent maps ({\em trivalent map evolution\/}).
 We do not explore such Markov chains in detail.
 Instead, we use trivalent map evolution to systematically derive parameters for the stochastic particle system model.